How can you tell if you are co-dependent?

 RECOGNIZE THAT AGGRESSIVE CO-DEPENDENTS CAN BE DOORMATS

-In attempting to show respect you may feel a need to be submissive.
-In reality, we are all equal, even your boss is your equal.
+In attempting to show respect, you may feel a need to be submissive.
+In reality, we are all equal; even your boss is similar.
 There is no reason to find yourself receding or feeling subjugated.

 NOTICE IF YOU ARE WAITING FOR THE OTHER PERSON TO LISTEN

-You are not seeking or allowing real discussion.
-You make pronouncements and issuing statements.
-While someone else is talking, you are generally just waiting, probably broadcasting impatience so they will stop and you can make your next announcement.
+You are not seeking or allowing honest discussion.
+You make pronouncements and issue statements.
+While someone else is talking, you are generally just waiting, probably broadcasting impatience so they will stop and you can make your following announcement.

 SEE IF YOU ARE RELYING ON OTHERS FOR YOUR HAPPINESS

-Now, you cannot really call this happiness if it hinges on someone else’s approval.
+You cannot call this happiness if it hinges on someone else’s approval.

-● A co-dependents “projects”, having no choice in the matter of agreement, will become
+● A co-dependent “project,” having no choice in the matter of agreement, will become co-dependent.

 RECOGNIZE THAT YOU ARE A GOODHEARTED PERSON

-People are or become co-dependent because they care; which has to be better than not caring; recognize that there is a better way to care.
+People are or become co-dependent because they care, which has to be better than not watching; recognize that there is a better way to care.

 REALIZE THAT NOW IS ALL YOU WILL EVER HAVE

-You may live for the future, or think about the past, constantly.
-Observe how often you may think that life, for you, will be better “when…” or “If only…”, but you may have difficulty actually carrying out a constructive plan for the future.
-The concepts, “Be here now” or “Live in the moment” may be pretty much a foreign concept to you.
+You may constantly live for the future or think about the past.
+Observe how often you may think that life will be better “when…” or “If only…”, but you may have difficulty carrying out a constructive plan for the future.
+“Be here now” or “Live in the moment” may be a foreign concept to you.

 ● Walk on eggshells.
 Living defensively.